allan9595/OOP_GAME_PHP/Readme.md

 The OOP_GAME_PHP is a simple phrase guessing game allows the players to guess a collection of pre-defined phrases.
 This project build with PHP and demonstrated my understanding and ability to code in PHP object oriented programming.
 Hope you like it and happy coding!

+Note:

+Teamtreehouse.com PHP Techdegree exceeding grade changes: background colors and keyboard styles of the app have been customized as my own.

 ## How to Play

 git clone https://github.com/allan9595/OOP_GAME_PHP.git